 CVGS Learning Environment

-- Multidisciplinary connections between mathematics, science and technology are stressed.
+Multidisciplinary connections between mathematics, science and technology are explored.

-- Students participate in sophisticated science laboratories, long-term assignments, independent research projects, and group work in both labs and on projects.
+Students participate in sophisticated science laboratories, long-term assignments, independent research, and group work in both labs and on projects.

-- All students are assigned an email account and a laptop computer preloaded with Windows, Microsoft Office, and the Adobe Creative Suite.
+All students are assigned an email account and a laptop computer preloaded with Windows, Microsoft Office, and the Adobe Creative Suite.

 CVGS Quick Facts

-- CVGS is great college preparation due to the academic environment, research experience, technology exposure, science laboratory experiences, and the internship program.
+CVGS is great college preparation due to the academic environment, research course, technology exposure, science laboratory experiences, and the internship program.

-- CVGS operates during morning hours — students return to their home high schools for afternoon classes and extracurricular activities.
+CVGS operates during morning hours — students return to their base high schools for afternoon classes and extracurricular activities.